JoanMontesM/MLME-miniproject/README.md

 The goal of this project is to train an object detection model capable of recognizing a small set of static hand gestures and later integrate it into an interactive visualization.

+The model will be designed and trained using the Edge Impulse Studio, and subsequently deployed in Python to power the visualization and interaction layer.